angular/flex-layout/README.md

 ### Background

-The primary idea behind the flex layout is to give the HTML DOM containers the ability to alter its items' width/height (and order) to best fill the available space to accommodate all kind of display devices and screen sizes.
+The primary idea behind the flex layout is to give HTML DOM elements the ability to alter their width/height (and order) to best fill the available space... to *reflow* and *layout* for kind of display devices and screen sizes.

+More importantly, the flexbox layout is direction-agnostic as opposed to the regular layouts (block which is vertically-based and inline which is horizontally-based).
+While those work well for some pages, they lack flexibility to support large or complex applications: especially when it comes to orientation changing, resizing, stretching, shrinking, etc.  Especially important are *flex* features that resize elements to intelligently fill available spaces.
 A flex container expands items to fill available free space, or shrinks them to prevent overflow.

-Most importantly, the flexbox layout is direction-agnostic as opposed to the regular layouts (block which is vertically-based and inline which is horizontally-based).
-While those work well for pages, they lack flexibility to support large or complex applications: especially when it comes to orientation changing, resizing, stretching, shrinking, etc.  Especially important are flex features that resize elements to intelligently fill available spaces.
-Developers can also combine the Flexbox API with CSS media queries in order to support responsive layouts. e.g.
+Now let's add these complexities the requirements that developers often want combine the Flexbox API with CSS media queries in order to support responsive layouts. e.g.

 <a href="" target="_blank">